 "Nissan Widnes are pleased to offer this 1 Owner full service history Volvo V40 This stunning Swedish mainstay has arrived with 2 keys and has been serviced 04/16 03/17 and serviced by ourselves 07/18 Finished in a deep ble and complemented by a comfortable grey interior this vehicle benefits from the renowned diesel / automatic combination giving the driver a relaxed and economical drive."

-Stephen Karoui, Used Car Sales Manager
+Stephen Karoui, Sales Executive (Used)

 |Front and rear electric windows|